lekasri12/QRdecomposition/README.md

-# Algorithm for QR Decomposition
+# EX-08-Algorithm for QR Decomposition
 # Date:
 ## Aim:
 To implement QR decomposition algorithm using the Gram-Schmidt method.